aimenux/FireAndForgetDemo/README.md

 ```

 > `Definition` : We talk about “fire & forget” pattern when a process call another thread and continue the process flow, without waiting for a response from the called thread.
->> `fire/forget` task should always terminate successfully without impacting the process flow, it may swallow or log exceptions but not exiting the process flow.
+>> the called thread (i.e `fire/forget` task) should always terminate successfully without impacting performance or exiting the process flow. it may swallow or log exceptions.

 > Multiple examples are implemented :
 >